 - Evaluate the appropriateness of statistical methods used by researchers.

-This course begins August 28th and concludes October 27th.
-You CANNOT enroll in this course via LOCUS; registration for this course takes place at the webpage found here.
+This course begins August 27 and concludes October 19, 2018 You CANNOT enroll in this course via LOCUS; you can register for this course by selecting the Spring 2018 class link below:

 Text book: Statistics for Social Workers by Weinbach & Grinnell.
 [Editions 7, 8, & 9 are acceptable.]